erikdubois/Themes-Icons-Pack/README.md

 Two scripts

-_deb is for ubuntu, linux mint and all derivatives using apt-get
+_deb is for ubuntu, linux mint, elementary and all derivatives using apt-get

 _archlinux is for Archlinux and all derivatives using pacman and packer (yaourt)

-Check if you have git installed else for deb based
+Check if you have git installed else for deb based distro's

 	sudo apt-get install git